JesseHoekema/ascii-os/README.md

 Step 1: Open A Terminal

-Step 2: Run This: `bash <(curl -s https://raw.githubusercontent.com/JesseHoekema/ascii-os/main/os.sh)` In The Terminal
+Step 2: Run This: `bash <(curl -s https://raw.githubusercontent.com/JesseHoekema/ascii-os/main/setip.sh)` In The Terminal

-Step 3: Login Using The Password: `password`
+Step 3: Setup the os

-Step 4: Enjoy
+Step 4: And Now Enjoy

 ### Windows

-> Note: this is not working properly we are fixing the bugs

-Step 1: Open A Terminal

-Step 2: Run This: `bash -c "$(curl -s https://raw.githubusercontent.com/JesseHoekema/ascii-os/main/os.bat)"` In The Terminal

-Step 3: Login Using The Password: `password`

-Step 4: Enjoy
+Not Avalible at the moment

 And:
 1. If There Is A Bug Send It In The Issues Tab